cbmarcum/skeletal-gradle-plugin/README.md

 you can also easily set up subtemplates.
 Let's see how you use the plugin.

 ## Building the Plugin

+### Prerequisites

+Make sure the version is updated in `build.gradle` , `index.adoc`, and `jreleaser.yml` files.
+Also generate the HTML file from the AsciiDoc source using the IntelliJ AsciiDoc plugin.

+### Building the Plugin
 To build into a repo within the build output
 ```shell
 ./gradlew publish
 ```
 This builds a repo layout that you can use from an Artifactory Gradle repository or similar artifact repository.

-checksums and signatures removed for brevity and version may not be latest...
+checksums and signatures removed for brevity (version may not be latest) ...
 ```shell
 build/repos/releases
 `-- net